 Table VI shows some statistics related to InvisiSpec's operation under TSO.
 It shows data on 3 SPEC applications, the average of SPEC, 3 PARSEC applications, and the average of PARSEC.
 Columns 3-8 break down the total number of exposures and validations into exposures, validations that hit in the L1 cache, and validations that miss in the L1 cache.
-We see that a good fraction of the transactions are exposures (e.g., 37% in SPEC and 31% in PARSEC for IS-Fu).
-Further, only a small fraction are validations that miss in L1 (e.g., 12% in SPEC and 3% in PARSEC for IS-Fu).
-That is why most applications do not suffer from long validation stalls.
+We see that a modest fraction of the transactions are exposures (e.g., 16% in SPEC and 7% in PARSEC for IS-Fu).
+Further, a big fraction are validations that hit in L1 (e.g., 73% in SPEC and 88% in PARSEC for IS-Fu).
+This is why overall validation stall is negligible.

 Columns 9-10 show the number of squashes per 1M instructions.
-PARSEC applications have a lower squash rate than SPEC applications.
-Columns 11-16 break these events into the reason for the squash: branch misprediction, consistency violation, and validation failure.
-The large majority are caused by branch mispredictions (e.g., 99% in SPEC and 98% in PARSEC for IS-Fu), and only a few by consistency violations (e.g., 1% in SPEC and 2% in PARSEC for IS-Fu).
+On average, PARSEC applications have a lower squash rate than SPEC applications.
+Columns 11-16 break down these events into the reason for the squash: branch misprediction, consistency violation, and validation failure.
+The large majority are caused by branch mispredictions (e.g., 97% in SPEC and 88% in PARSEC for IS-Fu), and only a few by consistency violations (e.g., 2.6% in SPEC and 12% in PARSEC for IS-Fu).
 There are practically no validation failures.